 Rockhall Wood SSSI on private land at Sutton shows a 150m exposure of Coralline Crag, which can be seen from the public footpath.

-The Great Pit CGS at Newbourne Springs has a good exposure of Red Crag - see our icon for this page.
+The Great Pit CGS at Newbourne Springs has a good exposure of Red Crag with public access - see our icon for this page.

 Westleton Heath Pit CGS - Norwich Crag sand and gravel ('Westleton Beds') exposures on open access land in the RSPB reserve.

-Dunwich Heath Cliff RIGS shows Norwich Crag sand and gravel ('Westleton Beds').
+Dunwich Heath Cliff CGS shows Norwich Crag sand and gravel ('Westleton Beds').